TheCocoaProject/cordova-plugin-nativestorage/README.md

 	* Yes
 		- See our own [issues page](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/issues)
 		- Check out our [chat](https://gitter.im/TheCocoaProject/cordova-plugin-nativestorage?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) on Gitter
+- Can I access the saved value in Android?
+	* Yes, check out [this thread](http://stackoverflow.com/questions/39159754/how-get-data-from-cordova-plugin-nativestorage-in-android-java/39269620#39269620) on StackOverflow.

 ##<a name="applications"></a>Applications using this plugin